dgoldstein1/git-debugging-workshop/README.md

 ![revert-bad-commit-graph](images/revert-bad-commit-graph.png)

 However, this is not good git.
 Instead of covering up bad mistakes, it's important we signal that we identified an issue temporarily solved it by reverting our code.
 That gives us a readable and fluid commit history.
-Crucially, `git` functions as a linked graph; *it almost always better to add commits rather than inserting or deleting commits.* The ideal git graph after reverting our pull request should look like this:
+It also keeps our teammates sane.
+Crucially, `git` functions as a linked graph; *it's almost always better to add commits rather than inserting or deleting commits.* The ideal git graph after reverting our pull request should look like this:

 ![revert-ideal-commit-graph](images/revert-ideal-commit-graph.png)

 Let's take a moment to think of what we want to do before we get to code.
 Remember we're not *fixing* the problem, we want to revert things back to what we had before we merged our midnight PR (the commit `wrote out main function`).
 Take a few minutes to play around with this on your own.
 Try to get your git tree to look like our ideal solution above.
-Note that you can visualize the current git tree with `git log --graph`.
+Note that you can visualize the current git tree with `git log --graph` or `git log --pretty="%H %d %s"` see [this guide for more formatting options](https://devhints.io/git-log-format).

-When you're ready follow along with the below steps to revert our code:
+When you're ready, follow along with the below steps to revert our code:

- - checkout a new branch `revert midnight PR` off of `origin/master`
+ - checkout a new branch `revert-midnight-pr` off of `origin/master`

  ```sh
 $ git checkout -b revert-midnight-pr origin/master